 Your Delaware LLC will be domestic to Delaware and foreign to Texas.
 The process in which Texas grants your company the authority to operate there with a foreign LLC is called Foreign Qualification.

 People often underestimate the importance of this step.
 Each state has its own unique fees, requirements and guidelines in order to be granted Foreign Qualfiication status, and this is a necessary process to complete to ensure you qualify for the numerous benefits of owning a Delaware company while operating your foreign entity doing business in Texas.

 We can prepare your application, submit it to Texas and pay the state fee for an LLC.
 The turnaround time to process your application for Foreign Qualification in Texas is often about two business days.

 Texas, unlike many other states, will not need a Certificate of Good Standing from Delaware.
 The signature on the application will not need to be original, which helps to speed up the process as well.
 An authorized person for the LLC will need to sign.

 If the entity is a series LLC, different forms will need to be filed.
 We will make sure to prepare and file the correct forms for your company.
 There is no publication requirement, unless specifically required by the county in which your Registered Agent resides in Texas.

-Your Registered Agent will receive notice of the Texas reporting requirements.
+Your Texas Registered Agent will receive notice of the state reporting requirements.
 You are required to submit an information report when filing your annual Franchise Tax.
 This report can be complicated--people often need the help of their accountant in order to calculate the tax and submit this report.